Assembly as Synthesis

 block 3: centroid=(+0.75, +0.50), size=1.50×1.00, rests on ['ground'], supports blocks above: [5, 6].

-The model replies through a tool call, submit_plan(plan: list[int]).
-The verifier chain underneath is the same Python code; only the audience of its failure messages has shifted, from logical clauses to English sentences, a failure message would be like this:
+The verifier chain underneath is the same Python code; only the format of its failure messages has shifted, from logical clauses to English sentences.
+A typical failure message looks like this:

 REJECTED at step 6: block 2 cannot descend (kinematic), blocked by [5].